iter8-tools/docs/docs/user-guide/topics/readiness.md

 # Checking readiness of Kubernetes resources

-When Iter8 experiment rely on Kubernetes resources, the readiness of those resources can be checked first.

-For example, to check the readiness of a `Deployment` resource:
+Many Iter8 experiments, like [load-test-http](../../tutorials/load-test-http/kubernetesusage.md), and [load-test-grpc](../../tutorials/load-test-grpc/kubernetesusage.md) are intended to run inside a Kubernetes cluster and interact with Kubernetes resources.
+In such cases, it is useful to check the resources involved are ready at the beginning of the experiment, before other experiment tasks are executed.
+You can do this with various `ready.*` experiment parameters.

 ```shell
 iter8 k -c load-test-http \